 - 2/3 cup boiling water

-Cover the bottom of an 8 or 9 inch square pan with fruit.
-(I prefer a Pyrex baking dish.
+- Cover the bottom of an 8 or 9 inch square pan with fruit.
+(I prefer an 8 inch or 9 inch square glass baking dish.
 You could also use a deep dish glass pie plate.)

 - Mix 3/4 cup sugar, butter, baking powder, salt, extracts, milk and flour together.
 Add a little more milk if it is too thick to pour; pour over fruit.

 - Mix remaining sugar and cornstarch in a small bowl; sprinkle over mixture in pan.
 Pour boiling water gently over the top of the cake.

 - Bake at 375°F for 45 minutes, a little longer for gluten free flours.

 You may also substitute a gluten free flour blend such as Namaste Foods Gluten Free Flour Blend.
 If using gluten free flour, add 10-15 minutes to bake time.